5-Day short break on MAUI

 Hiking in Haleakalā National Park

-We recommend an early start to experience a real Maui welcome, watching the sunrise at the sacred and spectacular Haleakalā National Park.
-Your driver-guide will lead you to the best spot and, after sunrise, and some coffee to toast a great start to your vacation, a naturalist will take you for a hike along one of the park’s wide array of trails.
-These trails include the Waimoku and Makahiku Falls, the bamboo forest, or up to Kuloa Point for heart jolting ocean views.
-We also recommend a trail where you hike up and then cycle down the crater, however we offer all sorts of options depending on your interests and abilities.
+We recommend an early start for your clients to experience a genuine Maui welcome, watching the sunrise at the sacred and spectacular Haleakalā National Park.
+Their driver-guide will lead them to the best viewing spot, and after the sunrise and some coffee to toast a great start to their vacation, a naturalist will take them on a hike along one of the park’s many trails.
+These trails include Waimoku and Makahiku Falls, the bamboo forest, or up to Kuloa Point for breathtaking ocean views.
+We also recommend a trail where they can hike up and then cycle down the crater.
+However, we offer a variety of options depending on their interests and abilities.

 DAY 3